Cranston Academy: Monster Zone

 Cranston Academy: Monster Zone (formerly Scary Show) is an animated horror-comedy film directed by Leopoldo Aguilar.
 Produced by Ánima and Prime Focus World, the film is directed by Leopoldo Aguilar and features the voices of Jamie Bell and Ruby Rose.

-The film was first released in Portugal on 12 March 2020, and later in Mexico on 26 June that year, featuring the Spanish voices of Polo Morín, Natalia Téllez, and Edson Zuñiga.
-The film was later released in the U.S. by Grindstone Entertainment, under the title Monster Zone.
+The film was first released in Portugal on March 12, 2020, and later in Mexico on June 26, 2020, featuring the Spanish voices of Polo Morín, Natalia Téllez, and Edson Zuñiga.
+The film was later released in the U.S. by Grindstone Entertainment under the title Monster Zone.

 Premise

-A maverick 15-year-old high school student, Danny, is transferred to a secret boarding school where he opens a portal of monsters from the fifth dimension.
-To save the school from havoc of the monsters, he must work with his more-successful rival, Liz, and their moth-human hybrid professor.
+A maverick 15-year-old high school student, Danny, is transferred to a secret boarding school, where he opens a portal of monsters from the fifth dimension.
+To save the school from the havoc of the monsters, he must work with his more successful rival, Liz, and their moth-human hybrid professor.